saikrishnags05/Project-for-Data-to-Decisions/RScript/RScript.md

     df <- noshow_percent
     # filter by major facilities
     df <- inner_join(df,main_facilities,by=c("facility"), suffix = c("no", "yes"))

+Above, we already showed that noshow\_percent is not statistically different from normal and the assumptions of normality are generally held by the data.
+Below, we show the relationship between noshow\_percent and other important varaibles like job title, ethnicity, and facility.

     facility.model <- lm(df$noshow_percent ~ df$job_title + df$program_name + df$ethnic_identity + df$facility, data = df)
     summary(facility.model)